CSchoel/thesis-archive/README.md

 ### Study of *Cardiovascular physiology concepts*

-As part of my preparation for the PhD thesis, I read the following book:
+As part of my preparation for the PhD thesis, I worked through the following text book from start to finish:

 Klabunde, R.E.
 (2012).
 Cardiovascular physiology concepts (Philadelphia, Pennsylvania: Lippincott Williams & Wilkins).